Zeyu-Li/GitHub_index/README.md

 * [CMPUT-174-Review](https://github.com/Zeyu-Li/CMPUT-174-Review) - a review of CMPUT 174 @ U of A w/ tips and tricks
 * [resume](https://github.com/Zeyu-Li/resume) - my resume
 * [TensorFlow_installation_guide](https://github.com/Zeyu-Li/TensorFlow_installation_guide) - A guide to installing TensorFlow 2
+* [unity-user-guide](https://github.com/Zeyu-Li/unity-user-guide) - A Unity User Guide that suppliments Unity Documentation, along with some tips and tricks

 ### Other